Execution of a statement or set of statement repeatedly is called as looping.

 When the control statement is placed after the body of the loop then such loops are called as exit controlled loop.

-In this the body of the loop is executed first then the test condition in the control statement is checked.
+the loop is executed first then the test condition in the control statement is checked.

 If it is true then the body of the loop is executed again.